-From Brain to Sensation: Neurobiology of Perception - Junior SPARK
+From Brain to Sensation: The Neurobiology of Your Five Senses

-At course end, students will understand the basic neuroanatomy of the major sensory systems.
-They will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand within each sensory modality.
-Finally, by the end of the course they will be able to put together their own brief lecture (5 min.) or lab demonstration for family and friends.
+At course end, students will understand the basic neuroanatomy of the major sensory and motor systems.
+Students will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand with each sensory system.